Wrigley Field Parking – Best Tips, Lot Choices, and Shuttles.

 Generally, if you look around the side streets off of Clark Street or Waveland Avenue north and west of the park, you should see plenty of these.
 The signs will clearly say what you cannot do; if they don’t say you can’t park there during the day, you should be fine.

-For day games if you are early enough (say, 3-4 hours before first pitch) you can grab one of these spots and park just a couple of blocks away for free; the only drawback is that you will need to be out of there by 6:00 PM, so you can’t party in Wrigleyville too long.
+For day games if you are early enough (say, 3-4 hours before first pitch) you can grab one of these and park just a couple of blocks away for free; the only drawback is that you will need to be out of there by 6:00 PM (or maybe 5:00), so you can’t party in Wrigleyville too long.
 It’s a good idea to remember the address where you parked.

 The city of Chicago recently doubled the price of meters for Cubs games, so it really likely isn’t worth it at $4 per hour for metered spots.
 You might as well find a closer lot.